New Outlook for Mac Won’t Find Your CAC Certificates — Here’s the Fix

 Step 5 — Restart and Test

 Log out completely and log back in.
-Do not just quit and reopen Outlook — the security daemon needs a fresh session.
+Don’t just quit and reopen Outlook — the security daemon needs a fresh session.
 Insert your CAC, open New Outlook, navigate to a new email, click the three-dot options menu, and look for the Encrypt or Sign options.
-If they are now active and your certificate name appears, this fix worked.
+If they are active and your certificate name appears, this fix worked.

-One mistake I made the first time: I ran the defaults write commands and immediately reopened Outlook without logging out.
-Spent another twenty minutes convinced the fix had failed.
+Don’t make my mistake.
+I ran the defaults write commands the first time and immediately reopened Outlook without logging out — then spent another twenty minutes convinced the fix had failed.
 Log out.
-It matters.
+It actually matters here.

 Fix 2 — Export Certificates to Keychain Manually

-This does not give you full S/MIME signing capability — for signing, the private key has to stay on the card.
-What it does is fix the specific failure where New Outlook cannot find your certificates at all, which is often enough to make the Sign button appear and functional because the private key operation happens via the card at the moment of signing.
+This does not give you full S/MIME signing capability on its own — for signing, the private key has to stay on the card.
+What it does is fix the specific failure where New Outlook cannot find your certificates at all.
+That’s often enough to make the Sign button appear and function, because the private key operation happens via the card at the actual moment of signing.

 Export from Keychain Access

-- In the left sidebar, look for your smart card listed under the keychain list.
-It will appear as a separate keychain, usually named with your card’s serial number or your name.
+2. In the left sidebar, look for your smart card under the keychain list.
+It appears as a separate keychain — usually named with your card’s serial number or your name.

-- Click that keychain.
-You will see your certificates listed in the main panel.
+3. Click that keychain.
+Your certificates appear in the main panel.

-- Right-click your email signing certificate — this is usually labeled with your full name and the word “Email” or has an envelope icon — and select Export.
+4. Right-click your email signing certificate — usually labeled with your full name and the word “Email,” or it has an envelope icon — and select Export.

 Import to Login Keychain

-Frustrated by repeated certificate-not-found errors on a colleague’s CAB-managed MacBook Air running Sequoia 15.2, I used this exact manual export process to get her S/MIME signing working in under ten minutes while we waited for IT to approve the OpenSC deployment package.
+Frustrated by repeated certificate-not-found errors on a colleague’s CAB-managed MacBook Air running Sequoia 15.2, I used this exact manual export process to get her S/MIME signing working in under ten minutes — while we waited for IT to approve the OpenSC deployment package anyway.
+It’s not the elegant solution.
+It works.

 Fix 3 — Use Outlook Web App via Safari